-A Pubic Use Easement exists on the southwest corner of Parcel 101 to accommodate the curb return at the Arctic Boulevard intersection.
+A PUE exists on the southwest corner of Parcel 101 to accommodate the curb return at the Arctic Boulevard intersection.
 A 10-foot by 20-foot Revocable Use Permit is located along the lot line between Parcels 101 and 102.

-2. Calais Drive (A Street to Denali Street)
+4. Calais Drive (A Street to Denali Street).

-The ROW width along Calais Drive is 65 feet north of Parcels 134 and 135 and is reduced to 60-feet north of Parcel 133.
-The ROW centerline is located 30 south of the north ROW line.
+The ROW width along Calais Drive is 65 feet north of Parcels 134 and 135 and is reduced to 60 feet north of Parcel 133.
+The ROW centerline is located 30 feet south of the north ROW line.
 Midtown Place intersects Calais Drive but is a private road and exists within a 30-foot wide Access Easement.
 West of the Denali Street intersection, a 5-foot wide Public Use Easement extends 175 feet on Parcel 133 (south) and Parcel 116 (north).

-A 10-foot wide Electric & Telecom Easement is located along the southern property line of Parcel 115 (Wal-Mart) and along the northern property line of Parcel 113 (Johnson Tire).
+A 10-foot wide Electric and Telecom Easement is located along the southern property line of Parcel 115 (Walmart) and along the northern property line of Parcel 113 (former Johnson Tire building).